lucascosti/mac-config/README.md

   I have a lot of muscle memory from using Windows and Linux OSs and keyboards, and this makes it a lot easier.

-  Although I previously remapped some of the modifer keys using the native MacOS Preferences interface, I now have implemented almost everything in my [Karabiner](https://pqrs.org/osx/karabiner/) configuration.
+  Although I previously remapped some of the modifier keys using the native MacOS Preferences interface, I now have implemented almost everything in my [Karabiner](https://pqrs.org/osx/karabiner/) configuration.

   * On my **Windows keyboard**, I have the modifier keys (<kbd>Ctrl</kbd>&nbsp;<kbd>⊞ Win</kbd>&nbsp;<kbd>Alt</kbd>) remapped as the following:

     | Physical keyboard key | Mapped to MacOS... |